M1stF0rest/Thrift4U/README.md

 7. as a user, I can change my username.
 8. as a user, I can change my password.
 9. as a user, I can change my contact.
+10. as a user, I can see the details of an item

 ## Research Topics